pingcap/docs-tidb-operator/en/get-started.md

 </details>

-### Forwarding the TiDB Service Port
+### Forward the TiDB service port

 Once all Pods have been restarted, you can verify that the cluster's version number has been updated.

-Please note that if you had previously set up port forwarding, you will need to reset it as the pods it was forwarding to have been destroyed and recreated.
+Note that if you had previously set up port forwarding, you will need to reset it as the Pods it was forwarding to have been destroyed and recreated.

 ```
 kubectl port-forward -n tidb-cluster svc/basic-tidb 24000:4000 > pf24000.out &